You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 1.1.3 Valuing your GSUs

-• Stock price fluctuations.
-Google’s stock could go up or down, and the value of the GSUs you’re getting is bound to change.
-This will have a huge impact on your actual financial outcome, but unfortunately, it isn’t something you can control or predict with certainty.
+- Stock price fluctuations.
+Google’s stock could go up or down, meaning the value of the GSUs you’re getting is bound to change.
+This can impact your actual financial outcome, but it isn’t something you control or can predict with certainty.

-• Likelihood of vesting.
-Although this probably isn’t on your mind right now, you might decide to leave because you don’t get along with your manager or team.
+- Likelihood of vesting.
+Although this probably isn’t on your mind right now, you might decide to leave because you don’t get on with your manager or team.
 Or you might be fired as part of a reorg.
-If this happens within 4 years, then you won’t take full advantage of your grant.
+If this happens within 4 years, then you can’t take full advantage of your grant.

 1.2.
 Google sign-on bonus (Negotiable)